symphonists/symql/README.markdown

 ## Usage

-SymQL is designed to be as _readable_.
-Methods are chainable so the query syntax looks as close to SQL as possible.
+SymQL is designed to be _readable_ — methods are chainable, so the syntax looks like SQL.
 Start by including the SymQL class:

 	require_once(EXTENSIONS . '/symql/lib/class.symql.php');